rozbb/draft-waict-transparency/waict-apis.md

 } AppendReq;
 ```

-The transparency service appends the given value hash to the corresponding entry.
+The transparency service appends the given value hash to the corresponding entry and returns a new inclusion proof.
 That is, the transparency service:

-1. Fetches the current `EntryWithCtx` with key `domain`, erroring if no entry exists or if the entry is a `TombstoneEntry`
+1. Fetches the current `EntryWithCtx` with key `domain`, erroring if no entry exists
 1. Computes the new resource hash `rh'` from `value`
 1. Updates the entry's `resource_hash` to `rh'`
 1. Increments the entry's `chain_size`
-1. Updates the entry's `chain_hash` by computing the new chain hash with respect to the new resource hash
+1. Updates the entry's `chain_hash` by computing the new chain hash with respect to the new entry
 1. Appends a `TreeEvent` struct to its sequence of tree events, with `domain` set to the given domain, `asset_hosts` set to have enum type `unchanged`, `new_resource_hash` set to `rh'`, and `timestamp` set to `t`.
+1. Computes a new prefix root given the new leaf
+1. Computes an inclusion proof of the leaf in the new prefix tree
+1. Waits for cosignatures on the new root
+1. Returns an `EntryWithProof` for the new leaf

+Note that, if the given `resource_hash` is all zeros, this is equivalent to unenrolling the site.

+So as to not trigger spurious connection connection failures due to timeout, this endpoint SHOULD respond within one minute of receiving a request.

 (TODO: this should maybe support arbitrary fast-forward, not just single item appends; note this has to be within reason bc of the linear proof size)

-(TODO: there should be an endpoint to update asset hosts)

 (TODO: should this endpoint accept hashes instead of preimages?
 Hashes are more efficient, but storing arbitrary user-input data is not great)